type-challenages

 In this challenge, we assume that SimpleVue take an Object with data, computed and methods fields as it's only argument,

-• computed is an Object of functions that take the context as this, doing some calculation and returns the result.
-The computed results should be exposed to the context as the plain return values instead of functions.
+datais a simple function that returns an object that exposes the contextthis, but you won't be accessible to other computed values or methods.computedis an Object of functions that take the context asthis, doing some calculation and returns the result.
+The computed results should be exposed to the context as the plain return values instead of functions.methodsis an Object of functions that take the context asthisas well.
+Methods can access the fields exposed bydata,computedas well as othermethods.
+The different betweencomputedis thatmethodsexposed as functions as-is.

 The type of SimpleVue's return value can be arbitrary.